RLAlab/rlalab.github.io/content/authors/Stephanie Cui/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #- Visitors
+  - Master Students
-  - Alumni
+  #- Researchers
 ---

 Hi!
-I’m Alejandro from Spain.
-I am a PhD student visiting RLA lab for a few months.
-My PhD project focuses on the application of multi-omics analysis as a tool to check for off-target effects and to optimize the metabolic flux in bioengineered microorganisms.
+I'm Stephanie, a second-year Chemical Engineering student working on developing a food protein database.
+My project focuses on cataloging and analysing proteins relevant to the food industry, with particular emphasis on their structural characteristics and functional properties.
+This work aims to create a valuable resource for researchers and industry professionals in the alternative protein space.
-Outside the lab you can find me in the rugby pitch, having a pint in a pub or searching the city for new dishes to try.
+Outside of my course, I enjoy hiking scenic trails, getting lost in a good book, and experimenting with new recipes.